open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

     params_part3_ans1_feedback: Correct!
     params_part3_ans2_value: Not paired.
     params_part3_ans2_feedback: Incorrect!
-    params_selected_scenario_part4: Examine age-related wage disparities by comparing the earnings of younger and older employees in a company.
+    params_selected_scenario_part4: Determine the impact of a hydration campaign on water intake by comparing the intakes before and after the campaign.
     params_part4_ans1_value: Paired.
-    params_part4_ans1_feedback: Incorrect!
+    params_part4_ans1_feedback: Correct!
     params_part4_ans2_value: Not paired.
-    params_part4_ans2_feedback: Correct!
+    params_part4_ans2_feedback: Incorrect!
 ---
 # {{ params_vars_title }}
 In each of the following scenarios, determine if the data are paired.